PattyTheRattyy/CISC327-CMPE327-F25/A1_Favret_1048.md

 - 2 positive tests
 - 3 negative tests
 - tests with valid inputs twice
-- test with short ISBN
+- test when patron has too many borrowed books
-- test with too long of a title
+- test when book does not exist
-- test without total copies
+- test when book has no available copies

 ### calculate_late_fee.py: